 - Records which are communicated with a significant delay (in case of online measurements).

 Without errors, an AIML Entity can depend on a few precise inputs, and don't need to exploit the redundancy present in the training data.
 However, during inference, the AIML Entity is very likely to come across these inconsistencies.
-When this happens, the AIML Entity shows high error in the inference outputs, even if redundant and uncorrupted data is available from other sources.
+When this happens, the AIML Entity shows high error in the inference outputs, even if redundant and uncorrupted data are available from other sources.

 Figure 6.2.2.5-1: The propagation of erroneous information

-As such the system needs to account for errors and inconsistencies in the input data and how the consumers of ML decisions should deal with decisions that are made based on such erroneous and inconsistent data.
+As such the system needs to account for errors and inconsistencies in the input data and the consumers of should deal with decisions that are made based on such erroneous and inconsistent data.
 The system should:

-1) enable functions to undertake the training in a way that prepares the AIML Entity s to deal with the errors, i.e. to identify the errors in the data during training; and
+1) enable functions to undertake the training in a way that prepares the AIML Entity s to deal with the errors in the training data, i.e. to identify the errors in the data during training; and

-2) enable the ML consumers to account for the possibility of erroneous input data into the ML decision makers.
+2) enable the MLT MnS consumers to be aware of the possibility of erroneous input data that are used by the ML entity.